hupili/python-for-data-and-media-communication-gitbook/notes-week-05.md

 ### How to use Chrome DevTools

 1. Firstly, It is suggested to use 'Chrome' as our browser.
-2. In Chrome, `option+command+i` to open the Chrome developer console.
+2. In Chrome, `option+command+i` to open the Chrome DevTools,AKA.
+Chrome developer console.
 3. Click the upper left corner of the console, you can select an element in the webpage to inspect it.
 You will see its source code by moving your cursor on to it.

 Eg: Check out the structure of a webpage, a project about tweets of Trump <https://initiumlab.com/blog/20170329-trump-and-ivanka/>.
 For example, moving your cursor to check out every `h2` headline.